kgish/findhotel-geolocation-gem/README.md

 * Plugin autoloading - currently the user has to add the gem to the `Gemfile` and run bundle install, rails db:create and rails db:migrate manually.
 Better would be to use a mechanism to load all gem engines in the `/plugins' directly automatically.
 * Thin controller - the locations controller is slightly bloated: the `ip_address` and `import_data` methods should either call private methods or use helper modules.
 * Rake task - the data import can be moved to a helper module and parameterized so that for instance it can be used in watchful mode and/or crontab for importing data whenever the file changes or at certain times as night.
+* Google maps - for the search ip_address results it would have been nice to show the location on google maps.

 ## License